angular/angular/aio/tools/stackblitz-builder/README.md

 In AIO we use it to share one or more runnable versions of our examples.

 Stackblitz can be used both on a separate page and in an embedded form.
-* `generateStackblitz.js` - executes each of the StackblitzBuilder to generate a stackblitz file for each example.
+* `generateStackblitz.mjs` - executes each of the StackblitzBuilder to generate a stackblitz file for each example.

 ## Stackblitz generation

-Both forms are created within `builder.js`.
+Both forms are created within `builder.mjs`.
 How is a stackblitz created?
 What is the process from a directory with files to a link with a stackblitz.